-Cat foods are formulated to address a variety of ailments, including hairballs, itchy skin and stomach sensitivity.
+Cat foods are formulated to address a variety of ailments, including hairballs, itchy skin, and stomach sensitivity.

 With hundreds of brands and thousands of products available today, it’s hard for the conscientious cat owner to choose the best cat food.
+And it can be even more difficult if your cat has trouble with certain ingredients.

 Cats show signs of stomach sensitivity by refusing to eat, frequently vomiting, having bouts of diarrhea or constipation, and acting listless.